versionpress/versionpress/docs/Dev-Setup.md

 ## Getting started

-Since VersionPress 4.0, our approach is:
+Our approach is:

-- You develop in **local tools** you're comfortable with – PhpStorm, vim, VSCode, etc.
+- You develop in **local tools** you're comfortable with – PhpStorm, vim, VSCode, ...
 - Runtime is handled by **Docker**.
-You don't need to have MAMP/XAMPP, set up WordPress, Java, Selenium etc.
+You don't need MAMP / XAMPP, local installation of Selenium, etc.
-- Common tasks are easy to do via **npm scripts**.
-For example, to run tests you'll just run `npm run tests`.
+- Common tasks are automated via **npm scripts**, for example, `npm run tests:full`.

-You can familiarize yourself with Docker in [this great quick start](https://docs.docker.com/get-started/) and we also have some [tips](#docker-tips) for you.
+If you're not familiar with Docker, this is [great quick start](https://docs.docker.com/get-started/).
+We also have some [tips for you](#docker-tips).

 This software is expected on your machine: